 Impressive commemoration of end of World War II Dutch East Indies

 On Friday, August 15, 2025, the Opsterland municipality, together with former mayor Joost van Bodegom, organized a memorial meeting at the Lycklamahûs in Beetsterzwaag.
-We dwelt on the official end of the Second World War in the Dutch East Indies, exactly 80 years ago.
+We dwelt on the official end of World War II in the Dutch East Indies, exactly 80 years ago.
 With personal stories, a minute of silence and a full hall, it was an impressive morning in which remembrance, recognition and reconciliation were central,

 Mayor Andries Bouwman told a personal story of how the war had touched his family.
 He then asked for a minute of silence for the victims of the war and the Japanese internment camps.
 He also called attention to the war suffering that is going on today in other parts of the world, such as Gaza and Ukraine.